IBM/grafite/README.md

     This command will build and start the application using docker compose, utilizing the configuration defined in the `.env.container` files.
 You can view the app at http://localhost:3000.

+    If you don't have the database ready, the app will create the database and collections with the sample data in `server/seed` folder.

 ```bash
 docker compose --profile app up
 ```